 - 10 Popular Tips and Questions About Hot Air Brushes

-As I mentioned before, there are many different models on the market today.
+As I mentioned before, many different models are on the market today.

-A hot air brush has gained wild popularity because it is incredibly convenient in use.
-While drying your hair, you can twist the ends, straighten locks, and make them look shiny and healthy.
+A hot air brush has gained wild popularity because it is incredibly convenient to use.
+While drying your hair, you can twist the ends, straighten locks, and make your strands look shiny and healthy.

-By the way, you can find an advanced rotating hot air brush that turns in both directions – this way you can hold your hands at any convenient angle while styling hair.
+By the way, you can find an advanced rotating hot air brush that turns in both directions.
+This way, you can hold your hands at any convenient angle while styling your hair.

 Different Types of Hot Air Brushes

-The vast majority of products around are blow dryers that curl hair that do not rotate which means you have to do all work on your own.
-Not particularly convenient, but unskilled users find this option safe: at least you won’t have your hair accidentally tangled.
+The vast majority of products are blow dryers that curl hair and do not rotate.
+This means you have to do all the work on your own.
+This is not particularly convenient but unskilled users find this option safe; at least your hair won’t get accidentally tangled.

-Paddle hot brushes are not so much widespread because they won’t curl your hair slightly.
+Paddle hot brushes are not very widespread because they won’t curl your hair even slightly.
 However, if you have straight hair and don’t want to spend much time in front of the mirror, you should opt for one.

 Another interesting option is a hot air brush with styling attachments.
 Combo kits may feature several round brushes, attachments for pin-point styling, and concentrators.

 Modern manufacturers prefer either ceramic or tourmaline antistatic teeth and heating elements.
 These materials conduct heat freely but don’t burn hair.
-Besides, negative ion emission kills bacteria and makes up for glossy, healthy shine.
+In addition, negative ion emission kills bacteria and makes for glossy, healthy shine.

-Some hot air brushes feature cheaper aluminum barrel: it heats up quickly, but may be harmful to hair!
+Some hot air brushes feature cheaper aluminum barrels that heat up quickly but may be harmful to hair!

 Hot Air Brush Advantages

-First and foremost, a hot air brush was created to replace both devices: blow dryers and wooden hair brushes.
-Now, instead of holding them in both hands, a woman can use a lightweight device that dries hair and curls (or straightens) it simultaneously.
-As a result, you get perfect shiny hair without too much effort.
-If you read heated brushes reviews and watch tutorials, you will realize that hot air brushes allow making more complicated hairstyles, so it’s convenient not for daily use only.
+First and foremost, a hot air brush was created to replace both blow dryers and wooden hair brushes.
+Now, instead of holding the devices in both hands, a woman can use a lightweight device that dries and curls (or straightens) hair simultaneously.
+As a result, you get perfect shiny hair without much effort.
+If you read heated brushes reviews and watch tutorials, you will realize that hot air brushes allow for the creation of more complicated hairstyles, so they are convenient for more than daily use.

 Most often, static and rotating brushes feature two heat settings and one cool setting.
-It’s more than enough to dry hair quickly and reach the desired styling results.
-The choice of a hot brush styler depends on what you want to make with your hair: girls with long hair who love curly locks and slightly turned ends should choose models with big round rotating brushes.
+This is more than enough to dry hair quickly and achieve the desired styling results.
+The choice of a hot brush styler depends on what you want to do with your hair.
+Long-haired women who love curly locks and slightly turned ends should choose models with big, round, rotating brushes.